COSC-499-W2023/year-long-project-team-18/docs/weekly logs/weekly-team-log.md

 ### Project Board In-Progress Features:
 ![image](https://github.com/COSC-499-W2023/year-long-project-team-18/assets/77289891/e8ac9464-ccdf-41cd-aa85-7eae667491ab)

+Currently we are not working on any features but we will start developing our features in the following weeks.

 Our team is still awating access to AWS features to begin development on specific features.